Yes A checkmark with a circle around it close

 The implementation and maintenance of certain strategies and techniques outlined may require the advice of consultants or professional advisors other than Wells Fargo or its affiliates.

-Wells Fargo Wealth & Investment Management (WIM) is a division within Wells Fargo & Company.
-WIM provides financial products and services through various bank and brokerage affiliates of Wells Fargo & Company.
-Bank products and services are available through Wells Fargo Bank, N.A., Member FDIC.
+Wells Fargo Wealth & Investment Management (WIM) provides financial products and services through various bank and brokerage affiliates of Wells Fargo & Company.

 Brokerage services are offered through Wells Fargo Advisors.
 Wells Fargo Advisors is a trade name used by Wells Fargo Clearing Services, LLC, and Wells Fargo Advisors Financial Network, LLC, Members SIPC, separate registered broker-dealers and non-bank affiliates of Wells Fargo & Company.

-Wells Fargo Bank, N.A. offers various advisory and fiduciary products and services including discretionary portfolio management.
-Wells Fargo affiliates, including Financial Advisors of Wells Fargo Advisors, a separate nonbank affiliate, may be paid an ongoing or one-time referral fee in relation to clients referred to the bank.
-The bank is responsible for the day-to-day management of the account and for providing investment advice, investment management services, and wealth management services to clients.
-The role of the Financial Advisor with respect to the Bank products and services is limited to referral and relationship management services.
+Wells Fargo Bank, N.A. (“the Bank”) offers various banking, advisory, fiduciary and custody products and services, including discretionary portfolio management.
+Wells Fargo affiliates, including Financial Advisors of Wells Fargo Advisors, may be paid an ongoing or one-time referral fee in relation to clients referred to the Bank.
+In these instances, the Bank is responsible for the day-to-day management of any referred accounts.

 Wells Fargo & Company and its affiliates do not provide legal or tax advice.
 This communication cannot be relied upon to avoid tax penalties.
 Please consult your tax and legal advisors to determine how this information may apply to your own situation.
 Whether any planned tax result is realized by you depends on the specific facts of your own situation at the time your tax return is filed.